scottgeh/azure-docs/articles/site-recovery/site-recovery-plan-capacity-vmware.md

 ## Control network bandwidth

-After you've used the [the Deployment Planner tool](site-recovery-deployment-planner.md) to calculate the bandwidth you need for replication (the initial replication and then delta), you can control the amount of bandwidth used for replication using a couple of options:
+3After you've used the [the Deployment Planner tool](site-recovery-deployment-planner.md) to calculate the bandwidth you need for replication (the initial replication and then delta), you can control the amount of bandwidth used for replication using a couple of options:

 * **Throttle bandwidth**: VMware traffic that replicates to Azure goes through a specific process server.
 You can throttle bandwidth on the machines running as process servers.
 * **Influence bandwidth**: You can influence the bandwidth used for replication by using a couple of registry keys: